 Give the batter a few stirs with a rubber spatula, just to make sure that there is nothing left unmixed at the bottom of the bowl, and scrape the batter into the springform pan.
 The batter will reach the rim of the pan.
 (If you have a pan with lower side and have leftover batter, you can bake the batter in a buttered ramekin or a small soufflé mold.)
 Put the roasting pan in the oven and pour enough boiling water into it to come halfway up the sides of the springform pan.

-Bake the cheesecake for 1 hour 30 minutes, at which point the top should be browned (and perhaps cracked) and may have risen just a little above the rim of the pan.
+Bake the cheesecake for 1 hour 15 minutes to 1 hour 30 minutes, at which point the top should be lightly browned and may have risen just a little above the rim of the pan.
+It should jiggle slightly when you wiggle the pan.
 Turn off the oven and prop the oven door open with a wooden spoon.
 Allow the cheesecake to luxuriate in its water bath for another hour.

 After 1 hour, carefully pull the setup out of the oven, lift the springform pan out of the roaster - be careful, there may be some hot water in the aluminum foil.
 Let the cheesecake come to room temperature on a cooling rack.